MateusGuedess/-React.js-Weather-App/README.md

-This project ask for the user country and country abbreviation and returns weather information of the place that the user write.
+This project ask for the user city and country abbreviation and the app returns weather information of the place that the user write.